- Heritage Category:

 B Langley, New Principles of Gardening (1728) J N Brewer, The Beauties of England and Wales X, (1816), Pt IV W Keene, The Beauties of Middlesex (1850), pp 143-4 Country Life, 7 (24 February 1900), pp 236-7 E Banks, Marble Hill: Management Plan for English Heritage, (1985) J Bryant, Marble Hill House, guidebook, (1988) J Potter, Capturing the Spirit, (unpublished thesis for Architectural Association, 1995) M Batey, Alexander Pope, The Poet and the Landscape (1999) [The works by Banks and Potter contain good assessments of the history of Marble Hill including references to other published and unpublished material.]

-Maps J Rocque, Plan of the Cities of London and Westminster and Borough of Southwark and the country near ten miles around, surveyed 1741-5, published 1746 The Plan of the House and Garden & Inclosures of Marblehill, c 1750 (Hotham papers, MC 184/10/1 M12), (Norfolk Record Office) John Rocque, Survey of Middlesex, 1754 (reproduced in Banks 1985) C J Sauthier, A Survey of the land belonging to the Manor of Isleworth Manor-Syon, 1786-7 (reproduced in Banks 1985)
+Maps J Rocque, Plan of the Cities of London and Westminster and Borough of Southwark and the country near ten miles around, surveyed 1741-5, published 1746 The Plan of the House and Garden & Inclosures of Marblehill, made in around 1749 (Hotham papers, MC 184/10/1 M12), (Norfolk Record Office) John Rocque, Survey of Middlesex, 1754 (reproduced in Banks 1985) C J Sauthier, A Survey of the land belonging to the Manor of Isleworth Manor-Syon, 1786-7 (reproduced in Banks 1985)

 OS 25" to 1 mile: 1st edition published 1865 2nd edition published 1894